Entity boxes in ER diagram

 then click and hold your left mouse button, then drag the collection where you'd like to place it.
 If relationships are attached, they follow the collection and reposition themselves dynamically.

-The name bar of a collection is blue.
-When you select a collection by clicking on the name bar, it becomes green and the related properties pane gets displayed.
+The name bar of a collection is blue, unless changed in the Options tab.
+When you select a collection by clicking on the name bar, the related properties pane gets displayed in the Properties Pane on the right.
 The collection window can be resized so the content fits in.

 Otherwise, vertical and/or horizontal scroll bars appear: